gabrielBusta/gabrielBusta.github.io/content/welcome-to-the-world-of-release-engineering.md

 ### **Who is this Post for?**

-I wrote this post with a specific audience in mind: students, contributors, and interns joining us through programs like [Outreachy](https://www.outreachy.org/).
+I wrote this post with a specific audience in mind: students, open source enthusiasts, and interns, especially those participating in programs like [Outreachy](https://www.outreachy.org/) or those looking to gain experience in open source contributions.

 ### **The Role of the Release Engineering Team**